Toddler Friendly Halloween Porch Decorations That Are Cute

 Decorating for holidays with a toddler around can be challenging — especially for Halloween.
 You don’t want the decorations to be too scary or too uninteresting, and everything needs to be well out of reach so they don’t destroy or attempt to eat it.
 The key is to keep decorations simple, but fun.
-Keep reading for my take on eerie (but not scary) toddler-friendly Halloween decorations for the porch.
+Keep reading for my take on eerie (but not scary) toddler-friendly Halloween porch decorations.

 Because I got rid of the banner, I added foam bat and star stickers all over the porch.
-They were easy to put up, don’t put holes in the house, and will be super simple to take down.
+They were easy to put up, don’t put holes in the house, and will be super simple to take down which made them a win for toddler friendly halloween porch decorations in my book.
 The bonus is that my tot really likes them and they aren’t dangerous if he happens to take one off the wall.
 We topped the scene off with some fake spider webs and a few pumpkins to give it a good Halloween feel.
 The final thing I added was a black welcome mat that almost looks like it has a spider web design.
 I already had one in the front of the house but added another right at the front door so they match and go with the theme.

 Ready to put together your own toddler friendly halloween themed front porch?
 Shop some super cute toddler friendly halloween decor below!
 I’ve included some cute halloween themed door mats, halloween banners, and some halloween themed door signs that are not too spooky!